KasperEinarson/Molecular-representations-in-machine-learning-based-prediction-of-PK-parameters/README.md

 Insulin_PK_prediction
 ==============================

-Project for predicting insulin PK parameters with code for internal use at Novo Nordisk.
+Project for predicting insulin PK parameters.
 Python notebooks and scripts are found in "notebooks" **see Readme within "notebook" folder for precise explanation of scripts and how to run them.**
 Main data pkl file is "full_data_set.csv" and can be found in /data/processed/